Credits for Non-Traditional Learning

 4. The institution is legally authorized to grant standard college degrees and accredited by an accrediting agency recognized by the U.S. Department of Education.
 The College may award transfer credit based upon course equivalencies, expected learning outcomes and applicability to BCCC curricula, standards and course offerings.
 BCCC transfer credit policy complies with COMAR 13B.02.02.16

-5. Foreign institutions: Transcripts must be evaluated by a professional transcript evaluation service before transfer credit will be reviewed.
-BCCC requires the course-by course evaluation from this service to review transfer credit.
+5. Foreign institutions: Transcripts must be evaluated on a course-by-course basis by a professional transcript evaluation service before transfer credit will be reviewed.
 BCCC accepts only the following transcript evaluation services:

 - American Association of Collegiate Registrars and Admissions Officers (AACRAO)